-But what does all this really mean?
+But how does impeachment work and what does it mean for the Trump White House?
 Ahead, we explain everything you need to know about the impeachment process, and whether it's possible President Trump could be removed from his position.

 What is impeachment?